vinipsmaker/gsoc2014-boost/README.md

 ### The `boost::http::headers` container

-This is one of the only two names currently defined outside of the namespace `boost::http::server` and it would also be used in a future HTTP client library.
+This is one of the names currently defined outside of the namespace `boost::http::server` and it would also be used in a future HTTP client library.

 Initially it would be a typedef for an `unordered_multimap<string, string>`, but